kjolayvar/sample-website-recipes/README.md

 # UPDATE LOG: FIRST BUGS

-    1. First issue i've encountered so far is that when running my websites locally, it works just fine.
+    First issue i've encountered so far is that when running my websites locally, it works just fine.
 But after attempting to have it on GitHub pages, there's a few bugs that I need to squish out.
         -Main page (index.html) won't redirect me to my sub pages (the recipes) when I click on each link.

         -Fixed the issue of directing me to the sub pages but in each page the images won't show up.
 BACK TO HOME link doesn't work too.

         -Everything works fine locally.
 (VS Code Live Server Extension)

+        -UPDATE: Everything is working fine now.
+I just had to wait for everything to load on the server for a bit.
+Which means there's nothing wrong with the code (Yipeee!)

+    BUGS FIXED

+# UPDATE LOG: TEXT HERE